alex5763/proof-a-day-2026/README.md

 ├── Makefile
 └── README.md
 ```
 Each file contains dated entired.
-Compilation is handled using `latexmk`.
+Compilation is handled using `TeX Live`.

 ---